Node similarity distribution of complex networks and its application in link prediction: Application

-We show that the prediction accuracy of the CN index is determined by the CNS distributions of the connected and unconnected node pairs, i.e., $P_c$ and $P_d$, which can further be extended to the other similarity-based link prediction methods.
+We show that the prediction accuracy of the CN index is determined by the CNS distributions of connected and disconnected node pairs, i.e., $P_c$ and $P_d$, which can be extended to the other similarity-based link prediction methods.
 Statistically, randomly removing a small percent of links does not significantly affect the CNS distribution of the network.
-Therefore, we assume that for the original network and the network of the training set, the CNS distributions of connected and unconnected node pairs are approximately the same, which is the key precondition of the following calculation.
-Assuming that the number of links in the test set is $\epsilon N \langle k \rangle/2$, $0<\epsilon<1$.
-Then, the AUC can be calculated as
+Thus, we assume that the CNS distributions of connected and unconnected node pairs are approximately the same before and after the training set and test set division, which is the key precondition of the following calculation.